What Is Travel Soccer?

 You may have heard about “Travel Soccer”, but you might not know what it’s all about.
 Blackstone Millville Youth Soccer Organization (BMYSO) would like to help parents of Blackstone & Millville Soccer players understand the issues and commitments around children playing travel soccer.

-BMYSO is a member of BAYS (Boston Area Youth Soccer).
-The BAYS website is www.bays.org.
-BAYS is a collection of soccer playing towns in the MetroWest area.
-BAYS communities form an approximate triangle from as far south as Attleboro, as far north as Marlboro, and as far east as Cambridge.
+BMYSO is a member of MAYS (Midland Area Youth Soccer).
+The MAYS website is https://www.sportsmanager.us/orgmanager/maysl.htm.
+MAYS is a collection of soccer playing towns in the Blackstone Valley Area.

 BMYSO conducts tryouts in May/June for teams that will be together for the upcoming fall and following spring seasons.
 All children must tryout for fall travel, even those currently on a travel team.
 Players will be evaluated during a tryout process.
 Tryouts are designed to be as fair and unbiased as possible.
 Unfortunately, not all children that tryout for travel soccer teams are selected to play on a team, although BMYSO tries to place as many children as possible.
 Children that are not selected to play on a travel team are able to play in-town soccer provided they are the appropriate ages.
 Children that do make travel teams are on the team for the fall and are automatically qualified to play on the team in the spring.
 Some teams have openings in the spring due to children that choose to play other sports.

-Travel teams play 10 games a season.
-5 games are played at home, 5 games are played away.
+Travel teams play 8 games a season.
+4 games are played at home, 4 games are played away.
 Games are played on Saturdays.
-Generally, girl’s teams play Saturday mornings, boys teams play in the afternoon.
-BMYSO tries to work with BAYS such that the locations of the away games for Blackstone teams are relatively local (e.g. Franklin, Hopkinton, Medway), although this is not always possible.
-U9 and U10 teams play 6v6 soccer, U11 and U12 play 8v8 and U14 and above teams play 11v11 soccer.
+U10 teams play 7v7 soccer, U12 play 9v9, U14 and above teams play 11v11 soccer.

 Levels Of Competition

-Travel soccer offers a competitive soccer-playing alternative for kids between the ages of 8 and 12.
-For children older than 12, it is the primary soccer option, and offers an excellent training opportunity for children wishing to play soccer in the Middle School, High School or beyond.
+Travel soccer offers a competitive soccer-playing alternative for players once in 3rd grade.
+It offers an excellent training opportunity for children wishing to play soccer in the Middle School, High School or beyond.

 This information is also listed in our Handbook; if you have any questions please e-mail [email protected]